diegomarquez/game-builder/examples/fixed_state_machine/README.md

 # fixed-state-machine
 -------------------

 An example on a different kind of state machine.
-The 'fixed state machine'.
-There is less comment rambling here.
+It is said to be **fixed**, because a given state can not just pass control flow to any other state, it can only do so to the states it has been configured to do so.

-If you want to read that, go to the 'loose state machine' example.
+The above means, that if coded properly, a state needs to know nothing about the other states in the state machine, which is good form.

 This example also illustrates how to separate state code into different files, if that is what rocks your boat.